Basset Hound VS Beagle

 Size and Appearance

 The Basset Hound is a medium-sized dog weighing 40–65 pounds and standing 14–15 inches tall.
-In comparison, the Beagle is medium-sized at 20–30 pounds and 13–15 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Beagle is medium-sized at 20–30 pounds and 13–15 inches.
+The size difference is significant and affects space requirements, food costs, and handling.

 Temperament